flatrick/XWiki-setup/RHEL/readme.md

 xwiki.store.attachment.recyclebin.content.hint=file
 ```

-We also want to set the "correct" url so the cookies will be correct, since XWiki won't know it's behind a reverseproxy by default.
+We also want to set the "correct" url so the cookies will be correct, since XWiki won't know it's behind a reverse-proxy by default.
 This is done by adding this line to xwiki.cfg

 ```ini
 xwiki.home=http://wiki.DOMAIN.TLD/